-Passwords are everywhere; in social media apps, phones, you name it.
-They are crucial in protecting one’s identity and to avoid anyone else to access the data stored in another person’s space.
-We use passwords as a means to log into our accounts, and almost everything personally related to us now has some form of a password or another.
+Passwords are everywhere; you name it in social media apps and phones.
+They are crucial in protecting one’s identity and preventing anyone else from accessing the data stored in another person’s space.
+We use passwords to log into our accounts, and almost everything personally related to us now has some form of a password or another.
 Be it social media apps such as Instagram or Twitter, email IDs, or even bank details; everything has a secure password.
-With the growing number of people using the internet and having access to all of the aforementioned services, there is also a growing need for you to have a strong and secure password that only you know about, and no one can guess.
+With the growing number of people using the internet and having access to all of the services above, there is also a growing need for you to have a strong and secure password that only you know about and no one can guess.

-Some people tend to have the same password for all of their online login details, and that is a really bad move.
-It only takes one account bypass to put all of your other online details at risk, and this also might include your bank account as well as your email ID.
-This is why it is highly recommended that you do not repeat a password for any of your login details and accounts.
-However, this poses a great problem to those who have an account on several websites, which is most of us.
+Some people tend to have the same password for their online login details, which is a really bad move.
+It only takes one account to bypass to put all of your other online details at risk, which might include your bank account and email ID.
+This is why it is highly recommended not to repeat a password for your login details and accounts.
+However, this poses a great problem for those with an account on several websites, which is most of us.
 Remembering every single password is quite a tiresome task to do.
 Luckily, this is where Password Managers step in and save the day.

-Password Managers make it easier for you to sign in to all of your accounts.
+Password Managers make it easier for you to sign in to all your accounts.
 Once you have a password manager set up, all you need to do is remember one single master password.
-The password managing service securely stores all of the passwords of your accounts, and auto-fills your credentials every time you need to log into any website or service.
-You might have already heard of LastPass, which is unarguably the most popular password manager out there.
-We have talked about LastPass previously on our website before too, and highly recommend it.
-However, if you have been looking for something other than LastPass for whatever reasons, we have you well covered.
-Read on to find out which are some of the best LastPass alternatives out there that you must try out in 2020!
+The password managing service securely stores all of your accounts’ passwords and auto-fills your credentials every time you need to log into any website or service.
+You might have already heard of LastPass, the most popular password manager.
+We have previously talked about LastPass on our website, and we highly recommend it.
+However, if you have been looking for something other than LastPass, we have you well covered.
+Read on to find some of the best LastPass alternatives in 2023!

 All of the apps mentioned below have been tried and tested by yours truly, and I recommend only those apps that provide a fulfilling user experience.
 As far as availability goes, most of the apps we’ve mentioned below are free, to begin with, but run on a freemium basis, which means users can opt into buying the premium versions which unlocks a whole lot of other cool features.
 Overall, if you don’t plan on spending any money on LastPass Alternatives, you can still enjoy most of the listings here too!
 With that being said, let’s take a look at our top picks!